09 Feb Traveling Iceland

 Tip #5: Go On A Guided Tour

 We loved exploring on our own, but having 14 people with us in Iceland, we wanted to spend more than just our wedding day with our friends and family.
 We selected the ‘Game Of Thrones’ Tour through Gray Line for our excursion.
-We definitely saw places we never would have visited on our own and learned things not only about Iceland but of course about the show.
+We definitely saw places we would never have visited on our own and learned things not only about Iceland but of course about the show.
 My only gripe was that we spent quite a bit of time on the bus, and the time at each stop was short. (also I didn’t see Jon Snow!)

 Tip #6: Eat The Local Food!
 Adapt to the culture.